World Hearing Day 2026

 Site description:

-- Promotional materials – to help you implement a World Hearing Day project – or just to advertise the global event.
-We provided translations in 41 languages this year
+• Promotional materials – to help you implement a World Hearing Day project – or just to advertise the global event.
+We provided translations in more than 40 languages last year

 Member States, partners and stakeholders in the field are encouraged to organize events to raise awareness in communities, in order to address misconceptions around ear and hearing care and ensure accessible ear and hearing care.